 See examples for more details of using the Advanced search effectively.

-Try again with the box checked to see Digital Library items only and click on any link to save or view that item.
+Try again with the first box checked to see Digital Library items only and click on any link to save or view that item.

 Find articles with terms Ecology/Ecological or Green by entering first term Ecolog and second term Green, using OR.

 2) Look for articles about Kropotkin.